 30 km southwest of Prague, it is one of the most beautiful and visited castles in the Czech Republic (and the most popular day trip from Prague).
 It was completed in 1365 under the reign of the Holy Roman Emperor Charles IV.
 The area is also good for hiking: there is a picturesque 12 km hike from the castle to the Svatý Jan Pod Skalou monastery through the Bohemian Karst protected area (path meanders through forest, streams, and some hilly ground).
 Note that once at the monastery you have to hike another 8 km to Beroun to take the train back to Prague.

 Recommended Tour: This half day Tour from Prague.
-Easiest way to see Karlštejn.
+The easiest way to see Karlštejn.

 Accommodation: We stayed at Penzion U Brany while in Kutna Hora.
 Very nice.
 Recommended.

 Organized Tour.
 Don’t wan’t to plan anything?
 Take this tour from Prague.

 More Reading: A guide to Kutná Hora